Paint protection film: Types of installation available

 There are different styles of installation of PPF.
 Installation with a plotter can be done using software designed to create a pattern to the shape of the panel the film is being installed on.
-It is possible to modify a plotter software pattern to suit the needs of an installer and/or their customer.
-The most experienced installers can actually hand template panels, and then convert those templates into digital format for software to then cut them digitally, meaning that any custom work can be converted into a digital template.
+It is possible to modify a plotter software pattern to suit the needs of an installer and their customer.
+The most experienced installers can hand template panels, and then convert those templates into digital format for software to cut them digitally, meaning that any custom work can be converted into a digital template.
 Installation without a plotter, by bulk installing film from the roll, is a risk, as the film is cut directly onto the surface of the vehicle.

-In addition to installations performed in situ at the factory or by certified shops and dealerships, there are also a select number of vendors who sell pre-cut and vehicle specific paint protection kits, as well as individuals who sell these kits on online auction sites or other markets.
+In addition to installations performed in situ at the factory or by certified shops and dealerships, there are also a select number of vendors who sell pre-cut and vehicle-specific paint protection kits, as well as individuals who sell these kits on online auctions sites or other markets.

-PPF is designed specifically for physical protection against light road debris and scratching on paintwork.
+PPF is designed specifically for physical protection against light road debris and scratches on paintwork.
 It is different from sealants which are usually in liquid form and are designed for UV and chemical resistance.
-Sealants harden up the clear-coat on your paintwork, but are not designed to protect your vehicle from physical damage.
+Sealants harden up the clear coat on your paintwork but are not designed to protect your vehicle from physical damage.
 For this reason, both PPF and sealants can be used on vehicles to protect the panels in different ways.